Basics of GSTR 1

-In order to comply with GST requirements, it is important for all those part of the GST regime to file GST returns.
-These returns specify income details for clarity and are used to calculate the amount of tax that you are required to pay to the government.
-It is important to remember that you will require GST-compliant invoices for sales and purchase if you wish to file GST returns as well.
-When it comes to filing your taxes, GSTR 1 is one of the most important forms.
-This is because the information you file under GSTR 1 is used as a base for all other forms to be auto-populated.
-In order to understand this better and comply with GST norms, read on for more information on GSTR 1.
+To comply with GST requirements, all those under the GST regime must file GST returns.
+These returns specify income details for clarity and calculate the amount of tax you are required to pay to the government.
+It is important to remember that you will need GST-compliant invoices for sales and purchases if you wish to file GST returns.
+When it comes to filing your taxes, GSTR 1 is one of the necessary forms.
+It's because the information you file under GSTR 1 is used as a base for all other forms to be auto-populated.
+To understand this better and comply with GST norms, read on for more information on GSTR 1.

 GSTR 1 is a form that accounts for the outward supply of goods.
-This is a monthly, or sometimes quarterly, return that you have to file to account for the same with regards to your business.
-This means that any individual that is involved in the journey the supply of goods needs to specify details pertaining to the supply and the recipient too.
-This way the returns for the inward supply will be auto-populated with the details filed in GSTR 1.
-So, as GSTR 1 is the foundation that affects other GST forms as well, you must fill it with utmost care.
+It is a monthly or sometimes quarterly return that you have to file to account for your business.
+It means any individual involved in the supply of goods needs to specify the supply and recipient details.
+By doing so, the returns for the inward supply will be auto-populated with the details filed in GSTR 1.
+Since GSTR 1 is the foundation that affects other GST forms, you must fill it with utmost care.

 Every registered dealer is liable to file GSTR 1.
-This is mandatory irrespective of the transactions and sales for a particular month, which means that even if there are no sales or transactions, you, as a registered dealer, have to file GSTR 1.
-However, the below individuals/entities that are exempt from filing GSTR 1.
+It is mandatory irrespective of the transactions and sales for a particular month, which means that even if there are no sales or transactions, you, as a registered dealer, have to file GSTR 1.
+However, the below individuals/ entities are exempt from filing GSTR 1:

 - Composition dealer: You are a composition dealer, if you have registered your business under the composition scheme of GST.
-From 1st April 2019, businesses with an annual turnover of up to Rs.
-1.5 crore can opt for the composition scheme.
+From 1st April 2019, companies with an annual turnover of up to Rs.
+1.5 crore can opt for the composition scheme

 - A supplier of online information, database access or retrieval services

-- Non-resident taxable person: You fall under the category of a non-taxable resident person, if you import goods and services from outside India or are in charge of managing business on behalf of a non-resident Indian (NRI).
+- Non-resident taxable person: You fall under the category of a non-taxable resident person, if you import goods and services from outside India or are in charge of managing a business on behalf of a non-resident Indian (NRI)

-- A taxpayer liable for collecting tax at source (TCS) or a taxpayer liable for deducting Tax at Source (TDS)
+- A taxpayer is liable for collecting tax at source (TCS), or a taxpayer is responsible for deducting tax at source (TDS).

 Here are the steps you need to follow to file GSTR 1